 The same NSF International study also found that the knobs and handles in your kitchen are full of bacteria and germs.
 The elements that mostly tested positive for Coliform, yeast, mold and staph include:

 - Refrigerator handle

 - These bacteria are easily spread to countertops and the food that's being prepared in the kitchen.
 This puts family members at risk for sickness.

-Recommendation: Use a food-safe antibacterial wipe to clean your kitchen countertops and appliances everyday, especially before you prepare a meal.
-Don’t forget to wipe down all handles and knobs with your wipe.
+The Rx: Use a food-safe antibacterial wipe to clean your kitchen countertops and appliances everyday, especially before you prepare a meal.
+Don't forget to wipe down all handles and knobs with your wipe.
 Every week, use a disinfectant to thoroughly clean the kitchen.